 You may not understand, because this is not your world, not your story to tell or your fear to own.
 But, this can be your story to support.
 This can be your story to share, raise awareness of and push forward, until it finally becomes a terrible time in history, when people didn’t understand.

-A story from the past.
+Until it is a story from the past.